DevDokus/RedM-PlayPiano/README.md

 ---
 # Disclaimer
-I have added 6 pianos to the script, these are the most used saloon places.
-If you want to add more pianos on the list, then keep in mind that now all pianos work!
-This has to do with the seat in front of it.
-Small round seats can be used, while chairs can't.
+I have added 6 pianos to the script, these are the<br>
+most used saloon places.
+If you want to add more<br>
+pianos on the list, then keep in mind that now all<br>
+pianos work!
+This has to do with the seat in front<br>
+of it.
+Small round seats can be used, while chairs<br>
+can't.
 This is also the final version!
+It could be<br>
-It could be that I change a little here and there, but don't expect much more made in this script.
-I would not know what to put extra in it.
-If you have any ideas for a future update, feel free to contact me.
+that I change a little here and there, but don't<br>
+expect much more made in this script.
+I would not<br>
+know what to put extra in it.
+If you have any ideas<br>
+for a future update, feel free to contact me.

 ---